keystonejs/keystone/docs/tutorials/initial-data.md

 });
 ```

-Start the application and visit the AdminUI, two users are available on startup.
+Start the application and visit the Admin UI, two users are available on startup.

 _Note_: In this example the same two users would be generated upon _every_ startup.
 Since email should be unique this will cause a duplicate error to show up.
-To avoid this, clear the database before starting KeystoneJS.
+To avoid this, clear the database before starting Keystone.

 ### Relationships

-It is possible to create relationships upon insertion by using the KeystoneJS query syntax.
+It is possible to create relationships upon insertion by using the Keystone query syntax.

 #### Single Relationships